OrlinGichev/Bg-Papa/documentation.md

 # Project documentation
 ## Overview
   This is an Angular app, called **BG Papa** that is a discussion forum for the most common topics men talk about.
 The topics are divided into three categories - cars, repair and sports.
+Every post has comments and users can discuss post and subscribe for them.

 ![homepage image](Homepage.png)